chekkan/chekkan/README.md

 ### Hi there 👋🏽

 I am a Software Craftsperson who is passionate about learning and community 👨🏽‍💻.
-I haven't done much contribution to open source but would love to.

 Find me around the web:
   - 🐦 Learning in public on [Twitter](https://twitter.com/chekkanz)